 We love to indulge in the people-watching and street style, but fashion week is really about taking in the new season collections and fresh perspectives Australian designers have to offer.
-And though we're only halfway through the five-day event, there's already a slew of key trends emerging on runways that we're tipping to be everywhere as soon as the weather warms up.
+And though we're only halfway through the five-day event, there's already a slew of key trends emerging on runways that we're tipping to be everywhere come summer.

 From silhouettes that defy our '20s uniforms of high-waisted everything, to the merging of hyper-functionality and frivolity, the Resort 2022/23 collections don't just point us towards what to buy next, but are ushering in new ways to look at how we wear and style clothes we already own, too.

-Scroll on for five key trends we're keeping our eyes on this autumn/winter.
+Scroll on for five key trends we're keeping our eyes on this season.

 On the other end of the spectrum are the trends that serve no real purpose but just strike a nerve, aesthetically.
 Across collections by Bec + Bridge, Matteau and Erik Yvon, we saw fringing, untied drawstrings, and hyper-extended ties, all coming together to add dimension to looks.

 A distant cousin of gorpcore, utilitycore borrows from the outdoorsy aesthetic, without leaning all the way into the hiking vibe.
 Think: a mix of cargo pants with elegant leather sandals and a crisp shirt like this look we saw at Matteau.

 Neon isn't for the faint-hearted but it's been an ongoing obsession in the fashion world.
 More and more, though, we're seeing the dials turned down a smidge, with sorbet shades like this minty green at Bondi Born spotted throughout collections.
 Expect to be shopping these shades all season.